 - Impossible Planet

 Then there’s the much anticipated reboot of The Twilight Zone by CBS.
-I really wanted to like this show and I absolutely love the old show, but this has all of the same problems as Electric Dreams.
+I really wanted to like it and I absolutely love the old show, but this has all of the same problems as Electric Dreams.
 It’s very ambitious.
 It has a lot of great actors.
 Everything looks really good and they spent a lot of money, but it’s still disappointing and it won’t be haunting anyone’s dreams.

 I like a lot of the things that the show is trying to say, but the heavy-handed messaging is sometimes cringe-worthy.
 The same is true of Electric Dreams.
 Black Mirror is clearly the superior heir to Rod Serling’s canon of the uncanny because it genuinely disturbs people.